lewtun/dslectures/README.md

 The assessment for this module involves **_three_** parts whose sum is 100 points: one written mid-term test (10 points), one group project (40 points), and one final written exam (50 points).
 The total number of points determines the overall grade for the module.

 1. **Written mid-term test:** The mid-term test will consist of multiple choice and short-answer questions, covering content from the first seven lectures and chapters 1–4 of the module textbook Data Science for Business (see references below).
 This test has a maximum score of 10 points and will be held on April 16th.
 2. **Group project:** Students will be allocated into small groups and tasked to solve an end-to-end data science project.
-The results from the analysis must be submitted in the form of a Jupyter Notebook, followed by a 15 minute oral presentation to the class.
-The maximum score for this assessment is 50 points, evenly distributed across the analysis code and presentation.
+The results from the analysis must be submitted in the form of a Jupyter notebook, followed by a 15 minute oral presentation to the class.
+The maximum score for this assessment is 40 points, evenly distributed across the analysis code (20 points) and presentation (20 points).
 3. **Written examination:** The final written examination will consist of multiple choice and short answer questions, covering the content of the lectures and the module textbook.
 Students will not be required to solve any Python programming questions in the exam.
-The exam has a maximum score of 40 points and the final date will lie somewhere between June 29th and July 17th.
+The exam has a maximum score of 50 points and the final date will lie somewhere between June 29th and July 17th.

 ## Recommended references

 **Data Science**
 * F. Provost and T. Fawcett, _Data Science for Business,_ (O’Reilly Media 2013).
-* J. VanderPlas, _Python for Data Science Handbook,_ (O’Reilly Media 2016).
+* J. VanderPlas, [_Python for Data Science Handbook,_](https://jakevdp.github.io/PythonDataScienceHandbook/) (O’Reilly Media 2016).

 Provost & Fawcett will be used as the **_primary_** textbook for the module and is the standard data science text for business programs at over 150 universities around the world.
+The book by VanderPlas is an excellent reference for the Python programming aspects of the module.

 **Python Programming**
 * W. McKinney, _Python for Data Analysis,_ 2nd ed (O’Reilly Media 2017).